HandBrake/HandBrake-docs/source/docs/en/1.1.0/developer/install-dependencies-ubuntu.markdown

 The following instructions are for [Ubuntu](https://www.ubuntu.com) 18.04 LTS (Bionic Beaver), 16.04 LTS (Xenial Xerus), and Ubuntu 14.04 LTS (Trusty Tahr).

+Basic requirements to run the following commands:

+- sudo (for normal user accounts)

 Dependencies:

 - autoconf